tpayne/devops-coord-framework/README.md

 You can downgrade the versions by modifying the `pom.xml` file, but you will also need to downgrade any dependent plugins.

-The framework has only been compiled and tested using the above.
+The framework has only been compiled and tested using the documented versions above (and the latest versions of Jenkins 2.168).

 Framework Classes
 =================